Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • Raw water divert-to-waste during start-up events

-The staged cartridge filtration system removes fine suspended solids, while UV provides a validated primary barrier and chlorination ensures residual protection through storage and distribution.
-Treated water is stored in a new 500 m³ reservoir providing chlorine contact time before reticulation pumping.
+The staged cartridge filtration system removes suspended solids, while UV provides a validated primary barrier and chlorination ensures residual protection.
+Treated water is stored in a new 500 m³ reservoir providing chlorine contact time before pumping.
 A take-off after chlorination but before fluoridation supplies a fluoride-free public tap in the adjacent reserve.

 Integrated Civil, Mechanical and Electrical Delivery